HashidaTKS/simpletabletocsvtable/README.md

 ## Features

-In reStructuredText, convert a simple table to csv table format.
+Converting a simple table to csv table format in reStructuredText.

 1. Select a simple table text
 2. Execute "Convert Simple Text To Csv Text" in context menu